mmgen/mmgen-wallet/doc/wiki/cmds/command-help-swaptxcreate.md

   -E, --fee-estimate-mode M Specify the network fee estimate mode.
 Choices:
                         'conservative','economical'.
 Default: 'conservative'
   -f, --fee          f  Transaction fee, as a decimal BTC amount or as
-                        satoshis per byte (an integer followed by 's').
+                        satoshis per byte (an integer followed by ‘s’).
                         See FEE SPECIFICATION below.
 If omitted, fee will be calculated using network fee estimation.
+  -g, --gas N           Set the gas limit for Ethereum (see GAS LIMIT below) -G, --router-gas N    Set the gas limit for the Ethereum router contract
+                        (integer).
+When unset, a hardcoded default will be used.
+Applicable only for swaps from token assets.
   -i, --info            Display unspent outputs and exit -I, --inputs       i  Specify transaction inputs (comma-separated list of
                         MMGen IDs or coin addresses).
 Note that ALL unspent